He who has a “why” to live, can bear almost any “how”. – Nietzsche

-Do I feel comfortable with this person?
+Do I feel comfortable being this person?
 Why?
 Why not?

-Asking these questions will provide you with some very interesting insights into the kind of person you are likely to become if you live in accordance with this value hierarchy.
-If this resonates with you, then lock this hierarchy-in for the time being.
-However, if it doesn’t resonate with you, then make some changes until you are comfortable with the hierarchy you have pieced together.
+Asking these questions will provide you with some fascinating insights into the kind of person you are likely to become if you live in accordance with this value hierarchy.

-Remember that your values must support your beliefs, goals, life’s purpose and above all else your six human needs.
-If there are inconsistencies, then you will fail to find the balance you need to experience a life of fulfillment.
+Remember that your values must support your beliefs, goals, life’s purpose, and above all else your six human needs.
+If there are inconsistencies, then you will struggle to find the balance you need to live life in optimal ways.

 Step 3: Explore Your Moving-Away Values